 (B) Any person who provides a fee or fine that is returned by any financial institution for insufficient funds or any other reason, may be charged a fee in the amount determined by the board necessary to cover the costs expended by the board in processing the declined check, draft or credit voucher.
 The board may not collect any monies in excess of its costs to process the transaction.

-(C) If, in the prior year, any person has presented payment which was dishonored as described above, the board may require that person to make any payment authorized or required by law, through a particular method which will guarantee funds are available.
+(C) If any person has presented payment which was dishonored as described above, the board may require that person to make any future payment authorized or required by law, through a particular method which will guarantee funds are available.